harelba/q/README.markdown

 q supports an option file in ~/.qrc or in the working directory (with the name .qrc) which provides defaults for some or all of the command line options.
 A sample .qrc file with commented-out options is included.
 Just put it in your home folder and modify it according to your needs.

 ## Examples
 Let's postpone the official usage (See below).
-Look at the examples, and you'll probably get the general idea.
+Look at the examples, and you'll get the general idea.

 1. We'll start with a simple example and work from there.
+The file `exampledatafile` contains the output of an `ls -l` command, a list of files in some directory.
+In this example we'll do some calculations on this file list.
-  * The following commands will count the lines in the file *exampledatafile*.
+  * The following commands will count the lines in the file *exampledatafile*, effectively getting the number of files in the directory.
 The output will be exactly as if we ran the `wc -l` command.

         ```q "SELECT COUNT(1) FROM exampledatafile"```

         ```cat exampledatafile | q "SELECT COUNT(1) FROM -"```

-  * Now, let's assume we want to know the number of files per date.
+  * Now, let's assume we want to know the number of files per date in the directory.
 Notice that the date is in column 6.

         ```q "SELECT c6,COUNT(1) FROM exampledatafile GROUP BY c6"```